The NeuroPype API¶

 When referring to API requests, we'll just list the part that comes after the base URL.
 So a reference to /actions/load means http://host:port/executions/execution_id/actions/load, or http://127.0.0.1:6937/executions/3288/actions/load in our example.

-To load a pipeline, send a POST request to /actions/load, and pass the parameters as a JSON object containing the filename of the pipeline, and telling it to load the graph object, which is the collection of all of the nodes and edges in the pipeline.
+To load a pipeline, send a POST request to /actions/load, and pass the parameters as a JSON object containing the filename of the pipeline.
+This loads the graph object, which is the collection of all of the nodes and edges in the pipeline.

 requests.post(URL + '/actions/load', json={'file': '/my/path/mypipeline.pyp'})